viveknarang/krama-AI/README.md

 }
 ```

 Use this endpoint to create an order entry in the database.
-Details on the fields and the constraints is listed below.
+Details on the fields and the constraints are listed below.

 ### HTTP Request URL